- See a full list of publications

 BA (Lancaster), PhD (Leeds), FRHistS

 Chris Renwick is a historian of Britain since the early nineteenth century.
 His main area of expertise is the relationship between biology, social science, and politics, in particular how the interaction of the three has shaped the way we think about, study, and govern society.
 His work on these subjects has received international and interdisciplinary recognition.
-He was given the Forum for the History of the Human Science’s prestigious John C. Burnham Early Career Award in 2012 and his first book was shortlisted for the British Sociological Association’s Philip Abrams Memorial Prize in 2013.
+While his first book was shortlisted for the British Sociological Association’s Philip Abrams Memorial Prize in 2013, his most recent book, Bread for All: The Origins of the Welfare State, has been long listed for the Orwell Book Prize and short listed for the Longman-History Today Book Prize in 2018.

 A number of Chris' talks and lectures are available online: